kleineluka/backlace/README.md

 # Backlace 💗
+Backlace is a standard and toon shader for Unity and VRChat.
+It's primary function is to provide a base for other shaders, but it can also be used as a stand-alone shader.
+A good use case for this shader would be, for instance, wanting to make a shader that implements a specific special effect but not wanting to build a lighting system from scratch.
+While fully usable as a stand-alone shader, it is much more lightweight.

+> [!CAUTION]
-Base Toon Shader for VRChat & Unity. **This is a base to build your work off of, not a replacement for all-in-one shaders (ex.
+> **This is inherently not a replacement for all-in-one shaders (ex.
 LilToon, Poiyomi, etc.).
 As such, many features are a naïve implementation.**

 ## License
 Anything in the [Editor](https://github.com/kleineluka/backlace/tree/main/Resources/Luka_Backlace/Editor) folder in this repository is strictly not for redistribution under any circumstances.
 This code is provided as a demo UI, and has all of my socials and metadata hard-coded, so you do not want to redistribute this anyways.